-A Nevada defense lawyer provides representation to defendants who have been accused of offense against public justice.
+A Nevada defense lawyer provides representation to defendants who have been accused of an offense against public justice.
 There are many different offenses that are considered crimes against public justice as outlined in Title 15, Chapter 199 of the Nevada code.
 One such offense is the intimidation of public officers and other public officials.

-Intimidating officials within the criminal justice system who have been vested with responsibility to make sure that system works can interfere with the enforcement of justice.
+Intimidating officials within the criminal justice system who have been vested with the responsibility to make sure that system works can interfere with the enforcement of justice.
 As a result, Nevada takes intimidation offense seriously and imposes harsh punishment upon defendants who are convicted of intimidating a public officer or other public official.

 If you have been accused of a crime related to intimidation of a public officer, public employee, juror, referee, arbitrator, appraiser, assessor, or similar person with official capacity or official duties, you could be arrested and charged with an offense under Nevada Revised Statute section 199.300.

 If you are arrested for this crime or for any offenses against public justice, you should reach out to LV Criminal Defense.
 Our Nevada criminal lawyers have helped many defendants to avoid being found guilty and we can put our legal experience to work to help you earn an acquittal or negotiate a favorable plea deal.
 To find out more about the assistance we can offer with your case, give us a call today.